-The original photographs and videos will only be accessible to employees and agents of the University, or third parties that process data on behalf of the University (e.g. printing providers).
+The original photographs and videos will only be accessible to employees, students and agents of the University, or third parties that process data on behalf of the University (eg printing providers, digital asset management suppliers).

 In certain circumstances it is necessary to transfer your Personal Data (including Special Category Data) outside the European Economic Area.
 In respect of such transfers the University will comply with our obligations under Data Protection Law and ensure an adequate level of protection for all transferred data.